 This chapter requires an applicant to obtain a permit from the Town Division of Environmental Protection before placing a mooring under any underwater lands in the Town, as well as before an applicant may tie or secure any boat, vessel, barge, scow, raft, float, or any other object to any mooring (§ 8-3 [A] and [B]).
 Such an application requires, among other things, submission of a written application, a navigation chart showing the location of the mooring and a hold harmless affidavit to the Town (§ 8-4 [A] - [G]).
-Mooring permits are restricted, with installation limited to between March 1 and November 30 unless the Director of the Division of Environmental Protection finds just cause to issue a permit without a seasonal restriction pursuant to § 8-7.
+Mooring permits are restricted, with installation limited to between March 1 and November 30 unless the Director of the Division of Environmental Protection finds just cause to issue a permit without a seasonal restriction pursuant to § 8-6.
 This chapter expressly exempts temporary moorings installed to facilitate work on projects for which a valid wetlands and waterways permit has been issued by the Town Division of Environmental Protection.

 The requirements of this chapter to obtain authorizations, permits, consents, or approvals set forth in § 8-3 (A) and (B) and § 8-4 are preempted by PSL § 130.
 The Applicant will comply with the substantive prohibitions set forth in § 8-3 of the Town Code.
-The Applicant, however, requests that the NYSPSC refuse to apply the restrictions of § 8-6 limiting the months in which moorings may be installed due to existing technology and factors of cost or economics.
-More specifically, the Applicant may need to install moorings between December 1 and February 28 because certain improvements in and around the Town waterways are contemplated to occur between Labor Day and the following Memorial Day.
+The Applicant, however, requests that the NYSPSC refuse to apply the restrictions of § 8-6 limiting the months in which moorings may be installed because it is unreasonably restrictive in view of existing technology.
+More specifically, considering the likely need to install moorings between December 1 and February 28 because certain improvements in and around the Town waterways are contemplated to occur between Labor Day and the following Memorial Day, it will not be technologically possible to ensure that construction activities can be carried out in a manner that will comply with the parameters set forth in § 8-6.